 Preparation for Careers in Today’s Rapidly Changing Medical Environment

 Arcadia’s Physician Assistant (PA) program provides students from across the country with the foundation for professional growth through personal attention, diverse clinical experience, and a commitment to excellence.
 With quality instruction and clinical opportunities, the program continues to enjoy an overall exceptional pass rate on the National Commission on the Certification of Physician Assistants (NCCPA) board examinations, with a five-year first-time taker average pass rate for the program of 99%.

 The program produces graduates well-equipped to deliver high-quality, cost-effective health care in a wide variety of settings, including hospitals, clinics, physicians' offices, and other community settings.
 Arcadia’s program is fully accredited by the Accreditation Review Commission of Education for the Physician Assistant (ARC-PA).

-The PA Program is in the Department of Medical Science, in the College of Health Sciences which also includes the departments and programs in Physical Therapy, Genetic Counseling and Public Community and Global Health
+The PA Program is in the Department of Medical Science, in the College of Health Sciences which includes the departments of Physical Therapy, Public Health, and Genetic Counseling.